imthenachoman/nSPTiles/temp.md

 ### How It Works

 The first time you use **nSPTiles** a SharePoint list is created.
 The list will be used to hold the tile data.
 It has numerous fields/columns for the various tile options/settings.
-There are also numerous calculated columns that are used by **nSPTiles**.
+There are also numerous calculated columns that are used internally by **nSPTiles**.

 After the list is created you can add items to the list.
 Each item in the list is a different tile.
-Tiles can be grouped by using the same `group name`.
+Tiles can be grouped by using the same [`group name`](#groupName).
 This way you can render different tiles on different pages/sections.

 ***It is important that you do not change any of the list settings,       especially the calculated columns.***